aseriesof-tubes/RSK/README.md

 ## Usage

 You can customize the training process using various command-line arguments.
-Here are some key options:
+Here are the options:

 -   `--epochs`: Number of training epochs (default: 60)
 -   `--dataset`: Choose between 'cifar10' and 'cifar100' (default: 'cifar10')